luciaalvarezuy/ECPA-Congress-2025/README.md

 ## 📌 Poster 2
 **Daily dynamics of the Consideration of Future Consequences (CFC) and well-being in romantic couples: A multilevel approach**
 **Authors:**
 PhD.
 Lucía Alvarez-Nuñez¹²³, PhD.
 Alejandro Vásquez-Echeverría², PhD.
-Mirko Antino³
+Mirko Antino³ and PhD.
+Alfredo Rodríguez-Muñoz ³

 ¹ Eurecat – Technology Centre of Catalonia (Spain)
 ² Faculty of Psychology, University of the Republic (Uruguay)
 ³ Faculty of Psychology, Complutense University of Madrid (UCM, Spain)